-(c) PET Scans, combined with CT to detect cancer much earlier with a broad clearer image which provide more information regarding patient rather than traditional scan.
+(c) PET Scans, combined with CT to detect cancer much earlier with a broad clearer image which provides more information regarding patient rather than traditional scan.

 (d) In the latest CT Angiography, the process is much faster, safer & less expensive.
 In new CT angiogram, the process take 10-25 minutes without all the risk.
 It can be used for arteries in the lungs, kidneys, arms and legs.

 (e) Digital Mammography has proven most effective in case of breast cancer diagnosis.
-Study has proven that digital mammogram are more accurate in detecting breast cancer in women aging under 50,premenopausal women.
+A study has proven that digital mammogram are more accurate in detecting breast cancer in women aging under 50, premenopausal women.

 - Track 12-1Immunotherapy